On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Background and Related Work

-The pivot rule provides direction for the exchange of the basis variables of the simplex method.
-The simplex method has several classical pivot rules.
-The Danzig rule~\cite{DantzigRule} is to select the component corresponding to the most negative reduced cost as the entering basis variable, i.e., choose $\tilde{J} \in \mathop{\arg\min} \{\bar{c_j}|\bar{c_j}<0 \}$.
-The Bland rule~\cite{BlandRule} is to select the component with the smallest index from the variables with reduced costs less than zero, i.e., choose $\tilde{J} \in \mathop{\arg\min} \{j|\bar{c_j}<0 \}$.
-The steepest-edge rule~\cite{steepestEdgeRule_1,steepestEdgeRule_2} uses the columns of the corresponding non-basis matrix and the basis matrix to standardize the reduced costs and selects the column corresponding to the smallest component, i.e., choose $\tilde{J} \in \mathop{\arg\min} \{\frac{\bar{c_j}}{\Vert B^{-1}N_{j} \Vert}|\bar{c_j}<0 \}$.
 The idea of the greatest improvement rule~\cite{GreatestImprovementRule} is to take the product of the reduced costs and the maximum increment of each non-basis variable as the evaluation standard and select the non-basis variable with the minimum value as the entering basis variable.
 Finally, the devex rule~\cite{DevexRule_1,DevexRule_2}, an approximation of the steepest-edge rule, uses an approximate weight to replace the norm in the evaluation criterion of the steepest-edge rule.
 Considering the number of pivot iterations, different pivot rules apply to different problem types.
 However, there is no universal pivot rule that can determine minimum pivot iterations for general linear programming instances.
+In addition, there is an LP instance so that the corresponding simplex method is not a polynomial algorithm for any pivot rules given above.